blumx116/blumx116.github.io/_posts/2020-08-17-concprior.md

 This paper essentially argues for a 3-step process for implementing this.
  1. *Extracting a subconscious state*: Bengio begins by assuming that we have some high-level representation of the world $$h_{t-1}$$ and some observation $$x_t$$.
 He recommends that your new representation of the world $$h_{t}$$ should be a function of your previous representation and your observation $$F(x_t, h_{t-1})$$.
 Because this sounds a lot like an RNN, he dubs this the representation RNN, with $$h_t$$ being the unconscious representation state.
- 2. *Exttracting a conscious state*: If $$h_t$$ is composed of a set of elements, then we can select a subset of it to form the conscious state.
+ 2. *Extracting a conscious state*: If $$h_t$$ is composed of a set of elements, then we can select a subset of it to form the conscious state.
 Called $$c_t$$, he suggests that the update rule combines the unconscious representation, your conscious state, some memory and some randomness.
 He calls this process the *consciousness process*.
 The idea is that $$c_t$$ is probably pretty small, so we can afford to do more expensive computations on it.
  3. *Remembering the past*: The author suggests committing conscious states to some form of memory, which may or may not be parametric.
  4. *Factor Graphs*: Once we have a limited number of variables in our consciousness, we can run something like a sparse factor graph on it.